Processes

 • The devel mailing list, seL4 Mattermost and seL4 Discourse are for general development discussions.

 • Discussions about proposed changes can reach a point where an RFC is created.
-Further discussion then happens on the RFC site.
+Further discussion then happens on the RFC pull requests in the RFC repository.

 • GitHub issue and Pull-request comment sections can also be used.